TITLE 6 PRIMARY

 (1) Medical benefits include all medical, surgical, and drug expenses that are reasonable, necessary and related to the work injury.

 F. Sick leave and insurance premium payment options.
-Each employer shall determine as a matter of policy whether it elects to allow an injured worker to use paid time off during the initial 7 days of the statutory waiting period and how his insurance premiums will be paid while he is disabled.
+Each employer shall determine as a matter of policy whether it elects to allow an injured worker to use paid time off during the initial seven days of the statutory waiting period and how insurance premiums will be paid while disabled.
 There are only two options as follows:

 (1) Employer Option #1:

-(a) Use of sick leave: The initial 7 day period that a worker is absent due to a work related occurrence is the statutory waiting period in which no lost wage benefits are paid under the workers’ compensation claim.
-The initial 7 day period can be consecutive or non-consecutive days and must be charged to paid time off.
-If the worker continues to be disabled after the 7 day waiting period, he will be entitled to lost wage benefits equal to 66 2/3% of his average weekly wage up to the statutory maximum allowed at the time of his injury.
-The worker is not permitted to use paid time off leave after the 7 day waiting period.
-If the disability persists past 28 days, the worker will then be paid the lost wage benefits for the initial 7 day waiting period and the worker is required to reimburse their paid time off bank;
+(a) Use of sick leave: The initial seven day period that a worker is absent due to a work-related occurrence is the statutory waiting period in which no lost wage benefits are paid under the workers’ compensation claim.
+The initial seven day period can be consecutive or non-consecutive days and must be charged to paid time off.
+If the worker continues to be disabled after the seven day waiting period, they will be entitled to lost wage benefits equal to sixty-six and two-thirds percent of their average weekly wage up to the statutory maximum allowed at the time of injury.
+The worker is not permitted to use paid time off leave after the seven day waiting period.
+If the disability persists past 28 days, the worker will then be paid the lost wage benefits for the initial seven day waiting period and the worker is required to reimburse their paid time off bank;

-(b) Payment of Insurance premiums: When an absence is due to a work related occurrence, the worker does not receive wages from the employer.
-During the period of disability, the worker shall pay his portion of any insurance premiums for employer provided insurance directly to the employer.
-The employer will continue payment of its matching portion of the insurance premiums until the employee returns to work from the qualifying disability, through the end of the current fiscal year or for as long as the worker continues to pay his portion of the premiums, whichever occurs first.
+(b) Payment of Insurance premiums: When an absence is due to a work-related occurrence, the worker does not receive wages from the employer.
+During the period of disability, the worker shall pay its portion of any insurance premiums for employer provided insurance directly to the employer.
+The employer will continue payment of its matching portion of the insurance premiums until the employee returns to work from the qualifying disability, through the end of the current fiscal year or for as long as the worker continues to pay its portion of the premiums, whichever occurs first.

 (2) Employer Option #2:

-(a) Use of sick leave: The initial 7 day period that a worker is absent due to a work related occurrence is the statutory waiting period in which no lost wage benefits are paid under the workers’ compensation claim.
-The initial 7 day period can be consecutive or non-consecutive days and must be charged to paid time off.
-If the worker continues to be disabled after the 7 day waiting period, he will be entitled to lost wage benefits equal to 66 2/3% of his average weekly wage up to the statutory maximum allowed at the time of his injury.
-In order to allow the worker to maintain other employment benefits such as 401(k) contributions and health insurance premiums for family members and dependents, the worker is permitted to use paid time off leave in addition to workers’ compensation benefits to equate to 100% of the worker’s gross wage.
-The worker will not be paid in excess of 100% of his gross wages when both paid time off leave and compensation benefits are combined.
+(a) Use of sick leave: The initial seven day period that a worker is absent due to a work-related occurrence is the statutory waiting period in which no lost wage benefits are paid under the workers’ compensation claim.
+The initial seven day period can be consecutive or non-consecutive days and must be charged to paid time off.
+If the worker continues to be disabled after the seven day waiting period, they will be entitled to lost wage benefits equal to sixty-six and two-thirds percent of their average weekly wage up to the statutory maximum allowed at the time of their injury.
+In order to allow the worker to maintain other employment benefits such as 401(k) contributions and health insurance premiums for family members and dependents, the worker is permitted to use paid time off leave in addition to workers’ compensation benefits to equate to one hundred percent of the worker’s gross wage.
+The worker will not be paid in excess of one hundred percent of his gross wages when both paid time off leave and compensation benefits are combined.
 The worker will not be entitled to any advancement of additional paid time off that the worker might potentially accrue during the balance of the fiscal year.
-If the disability persists past 28 days, the worker will then be paid the lost wage benefits for the initial 7 day waiting period and the worker is required notify the employer in writing for proper reimbursement their paid time off bank;
+If the disability persists past 28 days, the worker will then be paid the lost wage benefits for the initial seven day waiting period and the worker is required notify the employer in writing for proper reimbursement their paid time off bank;

 G. Family medical leave act.
-Family medical leave act benefits will run concurrently with the worker’s time off for a work related injury.
+Family medical leave act benefits may run concurrently with the worker’s time off for a work-related injury.

 (1) submit a written medical statement from the treating physician to the workers’ compensation administrator that they are physically able to return to perform the essential job functions of the original position; and

-(4) present himself for work within 1 working day after being released to return to work by his treating physician or of being notified of accommodating work by the employer.
+(4) present themselves for work within one working day after being released to return to work by his treating physician or of being notified of accommodating work by the employer.

 I. Workers’ compensation assessment fee.
 Workers covered by workers’ compensation under the New Mexico Workers’ Compensation Act, Sections 52-1-1 et seq., NMSA 1978 are required to pay a quarterly fee.
 The worker’s contribution is taken as a quarterly payroll deduction.